 - When viewing the article with the app, find the information that is incorrect, click on the chat bubble to the left, and add a comment below it.

-- A message will populate at the top of the module when you click Send Feedback, linking you to the newly created ticket sent to the KCS Publisher group.
+- A message populates at the top of the module when you click Send feedback, linking you to the newly created ticket sent to the KCS Publisher group.